platanus-hack/platanus-hack-25-team-28/README.md

 npm create convex@latest -- -t nextjs
 ```

+## Editor Setup

+This repository includes workspace settings in `.vscode/` to standardize editor behavior across contributors.
+When you open the project in VS Code or Cursor, you'll be prompted to install recommended extensions and accept workspace settings.
+These settings enable:

+- **Autosave** on focus change
+- **Format on save** using Prettier
+- **ESLint fixes** on save
+- **Import organization** on save

 ## Learn more

 To learn more about developing your project with Convex, check out: